 In both Barbara's and Nathaniel Branden's assessment, then, we see all the characteristics of a cult.
 But what about deceit and sexual exploitation?
 In this case, "exploitation" may be too strong of a word, but the act was present nonetheless, and deceit was rampant.
 In what has become the most scandalous (and now oft-told) story in the brief history of the Objectivist movement, starting in 1953 and lasting until 1958 (and on and off for another decade after), Ayn Rand and her "intellectual heir" Nathaniel Branden, 25 years her junior, carried on a secret love affair known only to their respective spouses.
 The falling in love was not planned, but it was ultimately "reasonable" since the two of them were, de facto, the two greatest humans on the planet.
 "By the total logic of who we are--by the total logic of what love and sex mean--we had to love each other," Rand told Barbara Branden and her own husband, Frank O'Connor.
 It was a classic display of a brilliant mind intellectualizing a purely emotional response, and another example of reason carried to absurd heights.
 "Whatever the two of you may be feeling," Rand rationalized, "I know your intelligence, I know you recognize the rationality of what we feel for each other, and that you hold no value higher than reason" (B. Brandon, p.
 258).

 Unbelievably, both Barbara and Frank accepted the affair, and agreed to allow Ayn and Nathaniel an afternoon and evening of sex and love once a week.
 "And so," Barbara explained, "we all careened toward disaster."
 The "rational" justification and its consequences continued year after year, as the tale of interpersonal and group deceit grew broader and deeper.
 The disaster finally came in 1968 when it became known to Rand that Branden had fallen in love with yet another woman, and had begun an affair with her.
-Even though the affair between Rand and Branden had long since dwindled, the master of the absolutist moral double-standard would not tolerate such a breach of ethical conduct.
+Even though the affair between Rand and Branden had long since dwindled, the master of the absolutist moral double-standard and quality scope for air rifles would not tolerate such a breach of ethical conduct.
 "Get that bastard down here!," Rand screamed upon hearing the news, "or I'll drag him here myself!"
 Branden, according to Barbara, slunk into Rand's apartment to face the judgment day.
 "It's finished, your whole act!" she told him.
 "I'll tear down your facade as I built it up!
 I'll denounce you publicly, I'll destroy you as I created you!
 I don't even care what it does to me.
 You won't have the career I gave you, or the name, or the wealth, or the prestige.
 You'll have nothing . . . ."
 The barrage continued for several minutes until she pronounced her final curse: "If you have an ounce of morality left in you, an ounce of psychological health--you'll be impotent for the next twenty years!" (pp. 345-347).